cap-js/cds-dbs/db-service/README.md

 # CDS base database service

-Welcome to the core database service for [SAP Cloud Application Programming Model](https://cap.cloud.sap) Node.js.
-This service forms the core of all supported databases and represents the unified base of our streamlined database architecture.
+Welcome to the base database service for [SAP Cloud Application Programming Model](https://cap.cloud.sap) Node.js.
+This service forms the core of all supported databases and is the base of our streamlined database architecture.

 Find documentation at <https://cap.cloud.sap/docs/guides/databases>